 Where to Stay in Bora Bora?

 If you’re looking to experience the ultimate Bora Bora in a luxury overwater bungalow, the small islets (called motu) surrounding the main island are your destination.
 For simpler accommodations which range from lodges to affordable resorts, the area on the main island called Matira Point is where you’ll want to base yourself.
+Here’s a guide to all of the recommended places to stay in Bora Bora!

 Day 1: Hit The Beach!